 This Citrus Carrot Cookies recipe is slightly sweet, citrusy bright and a little bit like sunshine.
-These cookies are perfect for dessert or a snack.
+These cookies are soft and tender.
+Carrot Cookies are perfect for dessert or a snack.

 When I was trying to decide what to bake, I came across this recipe for carrot cookies in my family recipe box.
 I had everything that I needed and hey, carrots are healthy right?
 The recipe was very basic, and I really wanted to do a recipe makeover.

 You guys, this cookie is just delicious.
 They taste fresh and crisp and a little bit like sunshine.
 This isn’t a big cookie, and it’s not overly sweet.
 The light citrus drizzle adds a welcome bright sweetness to this cookie.

 - 3/4 cup sugar